 Regardless, thanks to the vibrant and precise colors provided by the IPS panel and crystal-clear details ensured by the 4K UHD resolution, the image quality of the LG 27UL500 display is brilliant considering the price.

-Keep in mind that you will need to use scaling in order for small items such as text to become readable.
-Scaling will also make everything sharper and clearer, but it will lower the amount of available screen space.
+Keep in mind that you will need to use scaling for small items such as text to become readable.
+Scaling will also make everything sharper and more precise, but it will lower the amount of available screen space.

 Note that PC gaming is quite demanding at 4K UHD, which is why recommend 1440p 144Hz monitors for a more responsive gaming experience unless you need 4K for work or prefer better detail clarity over everything else.

 The monitor also supports AMD FreeSync, which provides a variable refresh rate (VRR) if you have a compatible graphics card.
 VRR can remove all screen tearing and stuttering with minimal input lag penalty (~1ms).

 The LG 27UL500 FreeSync range is 40-60Hz/FPS (Frames Per Second) in the ‘Extended’ mode, so as long as your FPS rate is within that range, there will be no tearing or stuttering.

 Moving on, the LG 27UL500 has a flicker-free backlight and a ‘Reader’ mode, which filters out the harmful low-blue lights.
 Together, these two features ensure a comfortable viewing experience and prevent eye strain and headaches caused by prolonged use of the monitor.